Helmholtz-UFZ/saqc/sphinxdoc/getting_started/TutorialAPI.rst

 3. ``DmpScheme``: Provides the four distinct flags ``NIL``, ``OK``, ``DOUBTFUL``, ``BAD``, whereas each flag is extended by information about the generating function and optional comments.

-The third component, the actual test :py:mod:`functions <Functions.saqc>`, appear as methods of :py:class:`SaQC <Core.Core.SaQC>` instances.
+The third component, the actual test functions, appear as methods of :py:class:`~saqc.SaQC` instances.

 Getting started - Put something in